okfn/opendatahandbook-old/source/glossary.rst

    See :term:`Anonymisation`.

   Anonymisation
-    The process of treating data such that it cannot be used for the identification of individuals.
+    The process of adapting data so that individuals cannot be identified from it.

   IP rights
     See :term:`Intellectual property rights`.